 - a.
-Install, configure and commission equipment and systems, with guidance as required. - b.
+Install, configure and commission equipment and systems. - b.
 Select and use standard test equipment and verify correct operation. - c.
-Connect standard test equipment to devices to monitor data acquisition and/or control. - d.
-Maintain and repair equipment to standard and follow a regular service schedule. - e.
+Connect standard test equipment to devices to monitor data acquisition and/or - d.
+Maintain, repair, and calibrate equipment to standard, and develop and follow a regular service schedule. - e.
 Modify equipment when appropriate and ensure equipment inspection by the Electrical Safety Authority (ESA) when required. - f.
 Operate equipment in accordance with functional specifications and established practices, policies and procedures. - g.
 Comply with health and safety legislation while operating electronic equipment.

-5. The graduate has reliably demonstrated the ability to: assist with the purchase of electronic equipment, components and systems in accordance with codes, standards, task requirements, and functional specifications.
+5. The graduate has reliably demonstrated the ability to: determine, select, recommend and justify the purchase of electronic equipment, components and systems in accordance with codes, standards, task requirements and functional specifications.

 - a.
-Contact clients, manufacturers, consultants and suppliers to obtain information required to justify the purchase of appropriate electronic equipment, components and systems. - b.
-Justify the requirements and functional specifications of electronic equipment, components and systems, by consulting manufacturers' specifications as well as print and electronic media. - c.
-Provide justification for adequate substitutes when appropriate. - d.
-Assist in the preparation and evaluation of quotes on purchased electronic equipment, components or systems. - e.
+Contact clients, manufacturers, consultants and suppliers to obtain information required to determine, select, recommend and justify the purchase of appropriate electronic equipment, components and systems. - b.
+Determine and recommend for purchase the requirements and functional specifications of electronic equipment, components and systems by consulting manufacturers' specifications as well as print and electronic media. - c.
+Determine and recommend adequate substitutes when appropriate. - d.
+Prepare and evaluate quotes on purchased electronic equipment, components or systems. - e.
 Apply related quality assurance principles and standards to the purchase and verification of material.

-6. The graduate has reliably demonstrated the ability to: assemble, analyze and troubleshoot digital logic circuits, embedded systems, and programmable logic devices using industry specific software tools and programming logic devices using industry specific software tools and programming languages to ensure their functional operation with guidance as required.
+6. The graduate has reliably demonstrated the ability to: design, construct, modify, analyze and troubleshoot digital logic circuits, embedded systems, programmable logic devices, and digital signal processing applications using industry specific software tools and programming languages to ensure their functional operation.

 - a.
 Perform conversions and calculations in and among number systems, such as hexadecimal, decimal, binary and binary-coded decimal. - b.
 Recognize logic family characteristics in digital circuits for troubleshooting tasks. - c.
-Analyze and troubleshoot combinational and sequential logic circuits as well as analog-to-digital and digital-to-analog conversion circuits. - d.
-Interpret and use timing diagrams to analyze and troubleshoot sequential logic circuits. - e.
-Analyze and troubleshoot circuits which have programmable logic devices, including those using graphical or hardware description languages, e.g. Very High-Speed Integrated Circuit Hardware Description Language (VHDL). - f.
-Analyze and troubleshoot circuits with embedded systems, and perform minor changes to code in low and high level languages. - g.
-Analyze and troubleshoot embedded systems interface and interfacing circuitry. - h.
-Analyze and troubleshoot routines in low and high-level languages using structured programming techniques and software tools. - i.
-Analyze and troubleshoot computing hardware, peripherals and bus architectures. - j.
-Analyze and troubleshoot computer network hardware and related software.
+Design, simulate, analyze and troubleshoot combinational and sequential logic circuits as well as analog-to-digital and digital-to-analog conversion circuits. - d.
+Produce, interpret and use timing diagrams to analyze and troubleshoot sequential logic circuits. - e.
+Design, analyze, troubleshoot and modify circuits which have programmable logic devices, including those using graphical or hardware description languages, e.g. Very High-Speed Integrated Circuit Hardware Description Language (VHDL). - f.
+Design, analyze and troubleshoot circuits with embedded systems and write code in low and high level languages. - 9.
+Design, analyze and troubleshoot embedded systems interface and interfacing circuitry. - h.
+Design, analyze and troubleshoot routines in low and high-level languages using structured programming techniques and software tools. - i.
+Design, analyze and troubleshoot computing hardware, peripherals and bus architectures. - J. Analyze and troubleshoot computer network hardware and related software.

-7. The graduate has reliably demonstrated the ability to: analyze and build circuits consisting of various components using industry specific tools, techniques and measurements to meet project objectives.
+7. The graduate has reliably demonstrated the ability to: design, analyze and build circuits consisting of various components using industry specific tools, techniques and measurements to meet project objectives